-After I posted my review on my site, I started to get quite a few customers who shared with me that they got very sick from taking it.
+After I posted my review on my site, I started to get quite a few customers who shared with me that they got very sick from taking Threelac.
 I also get a lot of emails from people who thank me for sharing my honest experience and say they have experienced the same thing.

-Last week I received an email from someone who says that when they started taking Threelac it gave them stabbing pain in their perineum, the shakes and shivers, sweating, inability to sleep, burning throat and burning in the left eye.
+Last week I received an email from someone who says that when they started taking Threelac Probiotic it gave them stabbing pain in their perineum, the shakes and shivers, sweating, inability to sleep, burning throat and burning in the left eye.
 Not only that, after they stopped taking it, the symptoms continued.
 They can’t make it go away.

 I find this very disturbing.
 What the heck is going on here?
 Why is it that some people have no negative reactions and other people have violent reactions?

-Additionally, I received an email from another holistic health professional who had the same experience as mine and she told me that Threelac’s own information states that the product should not be used it you have leaky gut syndrome.
-I don’t have a package of Threelac to read and verify if that’s true, but if it is that’s absurd.
+Additionally, I received an email from another holistic health professional who had the same experience as mine and she told me that Threelac’s own information states that the product should not be used if you have leaky gut syndrome.
+I don’t have a package of Threelac to read and verify if that’s true, but if it is, that’s absurd.
 Almost anyone with severe Candida overgrowth has leaky gut syndrome.
 She concluded that the leaky gut allows the bacteria in Threelac to enter the bloodstream and becomes pathogenic at that point.
 Which sounds like another logical explanation.

-I don’t recommend Threelac to anyone, because I think it’s better to be safe than sorry.
+I don’t recommend Threelac Probiotic to anyone, because I think it’s better to be safe than sorry.
 Maybe you’ll be one of those who will be okay with it and maybe you won’t.
 I would exercise extreme caution before giving it a try, but that’s my particular preference.
 However, you’ll find many holistic and alternative health practitioners who do recommend it freely.

-I recommend caution not only in regard to Threelac, but any new product you haven’t tried.
+I recommend caution not only in regard to Threelac but any new product you haven’t tried.
 Always do a little research and see what other people saying.
 The alternative health field is not immune to scams or ineffective treatment.
 Unfortunately, the fact that so many people are now taking an interest in alternative and holistic medicine, makes it even more vulnerable.
-I’m not saying that is the case with this particular product, I’m just saying that it’s always best to be an aware and informed consumer regardless of what product your considering.
+I’m not saying that is the case with this particular product, I’m just saying that it’s always best to be an aware and informed consumer regardless of what product you’re considering.